tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguisqlite3.h/cpp:		depends on -lsqlite3.
 It's CppSQLite from [http://www.codeproject.com/KB/database/CppSQLite.aspx]
 -> imguifreetype.h/cpp:		depends on freetype2 (-lfreetype).
 License: MIT.
 It allows better font hinting, and Bold and Oblique variations of the .ttf font.
 Link: [https://github.com/Vuhdo/imgui_freetype]
 -> imguiminigames.h/cpp:	no dependencies.
 For a list of minigames and their own license, please read addons/yes_addons/imguiminigames.h.
+-> imguibz2.h/cpp:		no dependencies.
+It's libbzip2 (http://www.bzip.org/), inlined and made a bit more ImGui-friendly.
+License: BSD-style.
+It allows loading .ttf.bz2 font files when using some imguibinding.
+[You can define BZ_DECOMPRESS_ONLY to reduce memory impact a bit].
+-> imguistringifier.h/cpp:	W.I.P.
+No dependencies.
+It includes libb64 (libb64.sourceforge.net).
+License: Public Domain.
+It makes easier to embed files inside source code (e.g. ttf fonts, shader source code, and so on).

 Tip: If you used the NO_IMGUI_ADDONS definition to disable all the "normal" addons, then all your addons behave like yes_addons!
      That means that you can define, for example, YES_IMGUISTYLESERIALIZER to re-enable the "normal" imguistyleserializer addon.